 Programs are individually planned with the student's advisor and prepare individuals for careers in the State Department and the intelligence community.
 In addition to required courses, students will be encouraged to elect courses in the areas of economics, languages, management, geography, and related fields.

 Code Title Credits

-Requirements for a Major in History (15 credits)
+Requirements for a Major in History (15

+credits)

 HI-103 World Civilization I 3

 HI-104 World Civilization II 3

 HI-105 World Civilization III 3

 HI-111 US History I 3

 HI-112 US History II 3

-Electives 1 (21 credits)
+Electives (21

+credits)

-US History elective s 6
+US History electives S 6

-European History electives 6
+European History el ectives 6

-Area Studies electives 6
+Area Studies electiv res .
+6

-Select one other elective in history, which can be from the "General" category 2 3
+Select one other ele from the "General" of ective in history, which can be 3

-Two electives mus t be at the 300 or 400 level 3
+be at the 300 or 400 level

-Historical Methods , 4 (3 credits)
+Historical Methods 4 (3

+credits)

 HI-200 The Historian's Craft 3

 or HI-440 Internship in History

-Capstone Experience 5 (3 credits)
+Capstone Experience ee (3

+credits)

-HI-460 Senior Research Seminar in History 3
+HI-460 Senior Research Seminar in 3

+History

 or HI-470 Senior Thesis in History

-Total Credits 42

-- All electives must be at the 200 level or higher. - Any history offerings at or above the 200 level excluding required survey courses HI-103, HI-104, HI-105, HI-111 and HI-112) - 3 Two electives must be at the 300 or 400 level excluding required HI-200 - 4 To be taken during sophomore year. - For majors entering in curriculum year 2010 and later.
+- All electives must be at the 200 level or higher. - Any history offerings at or above the 200 level excluding required survey courses HI-103, HI-104.
+HI-105, HI-111 and HI-112) - Two electives must be at the 300 or 400 level excluding required HI-200 - To be taken during sophomore year. - For majors entering in curriculum year 2010 and later.
 Senior capstone experience, usually taken during Fall of senior year.